WHO ELECTS THE PRIME MINISTER OF INDIA?

 Vice-president of India

-The vice-president of India is elected by the members of Lok Sabha and Rajya Sabha by following the system of proportional representation by way of a single transferable vote system.
+The vice president of India is elected by the members of Lok Sabha and Rajya Sabha.
+The system of proportional representation by way of a single transferable vote is followed.
 The vice-president is elected for five years and he/she can seek re-election.

 When the office of the vice president falls vacant due to death or resignation, the position is filled by holding the election within 6 months of the vacancy.
 The new incumbent will have a complete five-year term.